 Sarah Gronningsater is a historian of the eighteenth- and nineteenth-century United States, with a particular interest in slavery and abolition.
 She works at the intersections of legal, political, constitutional, and social history.

-Her current book project is The Arc of Abolition: The Children of Gradual Emancipation and the Origins of National Freedom (under contract with the University of Pennsylvania Press).
-The Arc of Abolition explores the long and legally-oriented transition from slavery to freedom in New York from the first widespread Quaker emancipations in the 1750s to the passage of the Reconstruction Amendments at the close of the Civil War.
-The Arc of Abolition is particularly concerned with the lives, politics, and legal efforts of the “children of gradual emancipation”—the generation of black children born into quasi-freedom in the years after the American Revolution.
+Her first book, The Rising Generation: Gradual Abolition, Black Legal Culture, and the Making of National Freedom, will be published in Summer 2024 (University of Pennsylvania Press).
+The Rising Generation explores the long and legally-oriented transition from slavery to freedom in New York from the first widespread Quaker emancipations in the 1750s to the passage of the Reconstruction Amendments at the close of the Civil War.
+The book is particularly concerned with the lives, politics, and legal efforts of the “children of gradual abolition”—the generation of black children born into quasi-freedom in the years after the American Revolution.

-She is the author of "'On Behalf of His Race and the Lemmon Slaves': Louis Napoleon, Northern Black Legal Culture, and the Politics of Sectional Crisis," Journal of the Civil War Era (June 2017), which was awarded the 2017 George and Ann Richards Prize.
+- "'On Behalf of His Race and the Lemmon Slaves': Louis Napoleon, Northern Black Legal Culture, and the Politics of Sectional Crisis," Journal of the Civil War Era (June 2017), awarded the 2017 George and Ann Richards Prize.